parsley42/ruby-awstools/README.md

 but before parsing the YAML, string replacement is done on variables of the form ${...}.

-* ${var} - retrieve a string from the cloud config file, may optionally be indexed with \[key\]([subkey])...; throws an exception if the reference value isn't a string.
+* ${&var} - retrieve a string from the cloud config file, may optionally be indexed with \[key\]([subkey])...; throws an exception if the reference value isn't a string.
 * ${@param(:<default>)} - use the value of a parameter obtained from the command line